leBluem/Add-Empty-Parent/README.md

-## Add Empty Parent
-blender addon to create one or more empties as a parent for all selected objects

 this is forked from: @chebhou https://github.com/chebhou/Add-Empty-Parent

+## Add one or more Empties as Parent to selected objects

+Blender Addon to create one or more empties as a parent for all selected objects

-the script is in an addon for blender  which creates an empty object and set it as a parent for the selected objects , install it and you can trigger it with pressing <kbd>P</kbd>, you can change this shortcut in the user preferences later.
+The script is in an addon for blender which creates an empty object and set it as a parent for the selected objects , install it and you can trigger it with pressing <kbd>P</kbd>, you can change this shortcut in the user preferences later.

+***How to install :***
+ - goto Blender -> Edit -> preferences -> addons, select downloaded zip and click install

 ***How to use :***